fabrizzio-gz/fabrizzio-gz/README.md

 ### Hi there 👋

+I graduated in environmental engineering.
+Realizing that I had enjoyed programming the most during my studies, I decided to switch careers.
+For the last few years I've enjoyed the process of learning more and more about programming.

+- 🔭 I’m currently working on a website to visualize and record events on a map.
+- 🌱 I’m currently learning more about testing React web components.

 <!--
 **fabrizzio-gz/fabrizzio-gz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.